 Millions of American households include at least one pet.
 I’ll confess – I have a four-legged family member; most likely your family has one, too.
-And, as pet owners, we don’t simply welcome pets into our homes for the unconditional love they give us, we want to return their affection by buying them things.
+As pet owners, we don’t simply welcome pets into our homes for the unconditional love they give us.
+We want to return their affection by buying them things.
 Lots and of lots of things.
 The American Pet Products Association reports that Americans spent $72.56 billion on their pets in 2018, with total spending expected to go up even more

-And just like other family members, pets acquire and accumulate “stuff”, which can quickly overtake your home with clutter if you don’t keep it under control.
+And just like other family members, pets acquire and accumulate “stuff”.
+Pet equipment can quickly overtake your home with clutter if you don’t keep it under control.
 There’s leashes, grooming tools, wet food, dry food, treats and toys.
 So many toys.

 And then there’s food and water bowls.
 Aren’t they always in the way of traffic going in and out of the kitchen?
 They aren’t just clutter.
 They are easily knocked-over and tripped-over obstacles.

-Organizing pet supplies doesn’t have to be complicated, and it won’t be if you break down the task of organizing them into manageable sections.
+Organizing pet supplies doesn’t have to be complicated.
+And it won’t be if you break down the task of organizing into manageable sections.
 Having one central location to take things from and return things to makes it easy.